 Soccer dribbling drills are short, focused exercises that train one piece of ball control (close touches, change of direction, beating a defender, sprinting at speed) and finish on a clear rep count, such as ten clean passes through a cone weave.
 The eighteen drills below cover five skill tiers from beginner foot patterns to advanced moves like the scissor and step-over, with an at-home solo option folded into the beginner tier for between-session work.

 Dribbling breaks down in different places at different ages.
 A six-year-old loses the ball because she runs past it; a U12 winger loses it because the first touch is too heavy on a closeout; a high school attacker loses it because the move is telegraphed; an adult rec player loses it because the weak foot has never taken a real rep. Each drill below names the target reps, a coaching cue, the most common error, and a fix so the rep produces a real change in the touch.
+Dribbling moves only hold up on a reliable first touch, so if close control and weak-foot touches are still shaky, build that base with our soccer foot skills drills first.
 For the broader skill library across the rest of the game, see our complete soccer drills library.

 What Are Soccer Dribbling Drills?